Manuella-R/C_graphics/README.md

 ## How it works

 **Email generator**
-The program reads the stedent names from an excel file and generates an email address for each student.
+The program reads the student names from an excel file and generates an email address for each student.
 It works as follows

 - input : Student's full name
 - output : email address in the format 'firstinitiallastname@gmail.com'